DC motors, short for Direct Current motors, are ubiquitous in our modern world, powering everything from industrial machinery to household appliances.

 What distinguishes brushed DC motors from brushless DC motors?

-Brushed DC motors and brushless DC motors (BLDC) are distinguished by their fundamental design and operation.
+Brushed DC motors and brushless DC motors (BLDC) are different by their fundamental design and operation.
 In a brushed DC motor, the rotor features windings, and it relies on a commutator and brushes for current switching.

 These brushes maintain electrical contact with the commutator, allowing for continuous rotation.
 Conversely, brushless DC motors eliminate brushes and commutators, employing electronic commutation instead.